renpy/renpy/sphinx/source/build.rst

     may be an absolute or a relative path.
 A relative path is considered to be relative to the projects directory.

-    The following values are substituted in using python's str.format function.
+    The following values are substituted in using Python's ``str.format`` function.

     ``{directory_name}``
         The value of build.directory_name.